 This course is an introduction to corporate finance and the techniques used by financial managers.
 Topics include: an overview of the financial environment, analysis of financial statements, consideration of risk and return on investment, the time value of money, valuation models of stocks and bonds, the cost of capital and capital budgeting, the capital structure and dividend policy of firms, and an overview of capital markets and the investment banking process.
-Should be taken junior/senior year.
-Offered every semester & Fast-Track Fall II.

-Money and Banking
+FINC 310 Money and Banking

 Money and Banking is designed to help students understand the operations of financial institutions and financial markets and the crucial role they play in modern economies.
 This course focuses on four broad areas that include: the importance of studying money and banking and an overview of the financial system, understanding the interest rate and its importance in market economies, the importance of money and monetary policy and the role of the Federal Reserve System and issues related to financial institutions.
-Should be taken junior/senior year.

-Investment and Portfolio Analysis
+Investment and Portfolio Analysis 3 Credit Hours

 Investment and Portfolio Analysis focuses on the theories and techniques basic to control of investment risks and optimization of investment returns.
 Students study the investment setting and asset allocation, the organization and functioning of securities markets, efficiency of capital markets, asset pricing models, security valuation, investment companies and the futures and options markets.
-Should be taken junior/senior year.